-BorrowDirect is an unmediated library resource sharing partnership encompassing eleven Ivies Plus academic institutions supplying over 230,000 books, music scores, and other returnable library items per year.
+BorrowDirect is an unmediated library resource sharing partnership encompassing thirteen Ivy Plus academic institutions supplying over 275,000 books, music scores, and other returnable library items per year.
 BorrowDirect went live in the fall of 1999 after a four year planning and development period during which the three founding institutions, Columbia, Penn, and Yale, partnered with the Research Libraries Group (RLG) for project management and assessment.
 The BorrowDirect Partnership expanded to seven member libraries in 2002 with the addition of Brown, Cornell, Dartmouth, and Princeton.
 In 2004, the Partnership exceeded 100,000 transactions for the first time.
 The Partnership grew to include Harvard and MIT in 2011.
-The University of Chicago and Johns Hopkins each joined in 2013 and 2014 respectively.
-Since its inception, BorrowDirect has successfully filled over 1.8 million user requests and counting.
+BorrowDirect added one library a year starting in 2013 with the University of Chicago followed by Johns Hopkins, Duke University, and Stanford.
+Since its inception, BorrowDirect has successfully filled more than 3 million user requests and counting.

 How it works

 BorrowDirect offers library users the ability to search and request research material from a federated union catalog of over 90 million volumes.
 Real time shelf status and a load leveling algorithm distribute requests evenly across the Partnership, and expedited delivery ensures a 3-5 day turnaround for all requests.
 Making use of NISO standards, BorrowDirect integrates with the disparate library systems to provide local circulation of borrowed material and integrated resource management throughout the lifecycle of the transaction.